www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_test_status.md

 }
 ```

- Greenhouse will send a `GET` request to the `test_status` endpoint provided by the Testing Partner.
+ Greenhouse will send a `GET` request to the `test_status` endpoint provided by the Assessment Partner.
 The `GET` request will contain a single query string parameter: `partner_interview_id`.

 Parameter Name | Type | Required | Description
 -------------- | -------------- | -------------- | --------------